 Six earth system models from CMIP5 have been selected in this study.
-We have analysed the improvement of the rainfall, the mean sea level pressure, the zonal wind and the meridional wind in the EASM region from non-initialisation to initialisation.
-The low prediction skill of the summer monsoon precipitation is due to the uncertainties of cloud physics and cumulus parameterisations in the models (Lee et al., 2010; Seo et al., 2015).
-The models showed a better performance in capturing the inter-annual variability of zonal wind than the precipitation after initialisation.
-Thus, the zonal wind index is an additional factor, which can indicate the prediction skill of the model.
-When, we calculate the WF-index in both noninitialised and initialised simulations, the GFDL-CM2p1 and the MIROC5 showed a significant advancement in simulating the EASM from non-initialised to initialised simulation with a lower RMSE and a higher ACC.
-There is only a slight change in the WFindex calculated from the BCC-CSM1-1, the CanCM4 and the MPI-ESM-LR data with initialisation.
+We have analysed the improvement of rainfall, mean sea level pressure, zonal wind, and meridional wind in the EASM region from non-initialisation to initialisation.
+The low prediction skill of summer monsoon precipitation is due to the uncertainties of cloud physics and cumulus parameterisations in the models (Lee et al., 2010; Seo et al., 2015).
+The models show a better performance in capturing the interannual variability of zonal wind than precipitation with initialisation.
+Thus, the zonal wind index is an additional factor which can indicate the prediction skill of the model.
+When we calculate the WF index in both non-initialised and initialised simulations, the GFDL-CM2p1 and the MIROC5 show a significant advancement in simulating the EASM from the non-initialised to initialised simulation with a lower RMSE and a higher ACC.
+There is a slight change in the WF index calculated from the BCC-CSM1-1, the CanCM4, and the MPI-ESM-LR data with initialisation.
 Compared to the non-initialised simulation, the HadCM3 loses prediction skill, especially with anomaly initialisation.

-To test the possible mechanisms of the models' performance in the non-initialisation and the initialisation, we have calculated the leading mode of the six fields, which are associated to the EASM.
-The models demonstrated a better agreement with the observational first EOF mode in the initialised simulations.
-The first lead mode of zonal wind at 200 hPa showed a significant improvement in the models except the BCC-CSM1-1 with initialisation.
+To test the possible mechanisms of the models' performance in non-initialisation and initialisation, we have calculated the leading mode of the six fields associated with the EASM.
+The models demonstrate a better agreement with the observational first EOF mode in the initialised simulations.
+The first leading mode of zonal wind at 200 hPa shows a significant improvement in the models except the BCC-CSM1-1 with initialisation.
 Therefore, a potential predictor might be an index based upon the zonal wind at 200 hPa.

-Compared to the non-initialisation, the models enhanced the first EOF mode with a higher fraction of variance to the total variance after initialisation.
+Compared to non-initialisation, the models enhance the first EOF mode with a higher fraction of variance to the total variance after initialisation.
 The first EOF mode of the EASM is the ENSO developing mode (Wang et al., 2015).
 We have analysed the seasonal simulating skill of Niño3.4 and the SOI in each model.
-The models showed a poor performance in representing Niño3.4 and the SOI in the non-initialised simulation.
-Initialisation improved the model simulating skill of Niño3.4 and the SOI.
-The initialised simulations decreased the spread of ensemble members in the models.
-We found that there is no significant change in the models reproducing the correlation between Niño3.4 and the SOI from non-initialisation to initialisation.
+The models show a poor performance in representing Niño3.4 and the SOI in the non-initialised simulation.
+Initialisation improves the model simulating skill of Niño3.4 and the SOI.
+The initialised simulations decrease the spread of ensemble members in the models.
+We find that there is no significant change in the models reproducing the correlation between Niño3.4 and the SOI from non-initialisation to initialisation.

-In general, the pre-season warm phase of the ENSO (El Niño) leads to a weak EASM producing more rainfall over the South China Sea and northwest China, and less rainfall over the Yangtze River Valley and the southern Japan; the cold phase of the ENSO (La Niña) illustrated a reverse rainfall pattern to El Niño in East Asia.
-The pre-season Niño3.4 (SOI) exhibits a strong negative (positive) correlation to the EASM, while the correlation between the post-season Niño3.4 (SOI) and the EASM illustrated an anti-phase as the pre-season.
-In the non-initialised simulations, the models do not capture Niño3.4-/SOI-EASM coupled mode.
-We found that only the MIROC5 has the ability to represent the Niño3.4-EASM coupled mode with initialisation.
-For the SOI-EASM coupled mode, the GFDL-CM2p1 and the MIROC5 captured it in the initialisation, while the BCC-CSM1-1, the HadCM3, the HadCM2-ff, the CanCM4 and the MPI-ESM-LR do not.
-Therefore, we argue that the differential depiction of ENSO-EASM coupled mode in CMIP5 models lead to their differential response to initialisation.
+In general, the preseason warm phase of the ENSO (El Niño) leads to a weak EASM producing more rainfall over the South China Sea and north-west China and less rainfall over the Yangtze River valley and southern Japan; the cold phase of the ENSO (La Niña) illustrated a reverse rainfall pattern to El Niño in East Asia.
+The preseason Niño3.4 (SOI) exhibits a strong negative (positive) correlation with the EASM, while the correlation between the postseason Niño3.4 (SOI) and the EASM illustrated an anti-phase from the preseason.
+In the non-initialised simulations, the models do not capture the Niño3.4 SOI-EASM coupled mode.

+The MIROC5 is the only model that has the ability to represent the Niño3.4-EASM coupled mode with initialisation.
+For the SOI-EASM coupled mode, the GFDL-CM2p1 and the MIROC5 capture it in the initialisation, while the BCC-CSM1-1, the HadCM3, the HadCM2-ff, the CanCM4, and the MPI-ESM-LR do not.
+Therefore, we argue that the differential depiction of the ENSO-EASM coupled mode in CMIP5 models leads to their differential responses to initialisation.